Heading to EDC this year? If you’re attending this iconic electronic dance music festival, congratulations–you’re in for an unforgettable experience!

 8. Small locks

-Bring 2 travel-sized locks for the doors to your tent.
+EDC recommends you bring 2 travel-sized locks for the doors to your tent.
 Preferably with a code so you don’t need to give a key to everyone who’s staying in your tent.

 9. Air mattress / inflatable sleeping pad